igorcasmarques/igorcasmarques.github.io/my-story/5-marriage.md

 In Brazil, engagement was an agreement, not a surprise ultimatum one sprang on the other, and both the man and the woman wore plain gold bands when they got engaged—somewhat dear, but still a fraction of the price of the engagement rings people go into debt for in the US.
 The discussion that culminated in the decision to get married could happen in a specially romantic or significant place for the couple, but usually there were no theatrics involved.
 Engaged couples then invited their family and friends to a party to announce and celebrate their engagement, and remained engaged for up to a few years until the conditions were right to get married.[^3]

+## Concepción

 When I visited Vero in Chile in 2010, we got our wedding bands—courtesy of my maternal grandmother—and announced our engagement to our families and friends.

 We thought it'd be a good idea to get married in December 2011.
-Vero would be done with university coursework and would need an just additional half year to undertake a mandatory practical internship.
-Incidentally, as an international student in the US, I could defer my studies for a half year, making me able to move to Chile and support her during her internship.
+Vero would be done with university coursework and would need an just additional half year to complete a residency.
+Incidentally, as an international student in the US, I could defer my studies for a half year, making me able to move to Chile and support her during her residency.

-## Concepción
+### Wedding

 Vero and I got married in the church of the [University ward](https://maps.churchofjesuschrist.org/wards/130354) in Concepción.
 The ceremony itself took place in the chapel and was officiated by a justice of the peace (JP).
 Vero had stressed to me how important it was to be punctual because Chilean JPs were notoriously impatient with delays, but she acted against her own advice and arrived half an hour late to our wedding.
 I was freaking out, but luckily our JP didn't seem to mind Vero's tardiness.